abubake/bakernerf/README.md

 # Howdy!
-To get started, we need to add the conda environment.
-The requirements file contains everything that must be installed.
+To get started, the requirements file contains everything that must be installed after cloning the repo.
 Simply run the following command to create it, we recommend installing within a conda environment you create:

 <!-- Go to the yml file, change the name from /home/eherrin@ad.ufl.edu/code/baker_nerf/env to whatever your prefer.
 EX: bakernerf-env
 conda env create -f env.yml